AaronWang04/pytorch-compiler-playground/Readme.md

 # Pytorch compiler playground
-I am currently playing around with how DL compilers work
+I am currently playing around with how DL compilers work.
+The goal for this repository is to easily see how different optimization features impact performance.
+From writing O(n<sup>3</sup>) matmul in native python to using cuda templates, techniques such as operator fusing.
+This codebase should make it easy to tinker around and see.

 ## Setup Guide
 Prerequisites (for now)